AppStateESS/canopy3/docs/Template.md

 ```
 /**
- * String and int values can be called directly
+ * String and int values can be called directly.
- * if not set, it will be blank or there will be an
- * html comment:
+ * If the value is not set, either nothing is printed
+ * or, if the third parameter is true, the following html
+ * comment is added:
  * <!-- Template variable [$valueName] is missing -->
  */
 <h1><?= $t->title ?></h1>